youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 = But was it faster?

 Did it work?
-It’s Rust, so of course it worked first try!
+It's Rust, so of course it worked first try!

 Seriously, it really just worked.
 With our one-liner change, `rayon` now automatically spins up a thread pool and spawns many concurrent `typst`